Inside you will find: Some great tips for awesome nature hikes with kids

 Our middle son insisted on bringing along a trail map and checking it to see where we were ever 50 yards or so.

-Compasses and cameras are also a fun idea for Nature Walks.
+Compasses and cameras are also a fun idea when hiking with kids.

 3. Give them something to find

 Discovering what makes up your world is one of the best parts about being a kid, and watching your kids discoveries is one of the best parts about being a parent.